 Your doctor may send you to a specialist for further evaluation, or you may request to see a specialist yourself.
-It's likely that your insurance plan will require you to have a referral from your primary doctor.
+Your insurance plan may require you to have a referral from your primary doctor.

 A visit to the specialist may be short.
 Often, the specialist already has seen your medical records or test results and is familiar with your case.
 If you are unclear about what the specialist tells you, ask questions.

-For example, if the specialist says that you have a medical condition that you aren’t familiar with, you may want to say something like: “I don’t know very much about that condition.
+For example, if the specialist says you have a medical condition that you aren’t familiar with, you may want to say something like: “I don’t know much about that condition.
 Could you explain what it is and how it might affect me?” or “I’ve heard that is a painful problem.
 What can be done to prevent or manage the pain ?”